zainakh/fourier-adversarial/README.md

 python corruptFourier.py -f *name of file to save data to* -i *name of new file you want to save image to* -fc
 ```

 The `-fc` flag at the end means you run with a full set of Fourier coefficients.
 You can replace this with `-p` to run with a partial set of coefficients.
-The data that is saved can be plotted via the `plotResults.py` file.
+The data that is saved can be plotted via the `plotResults.py` file, although existing plots can be seen in the plots folder.
+The error metrics seen include the sum of squared errors (SSE), structural similarity index (SSIM), and peak signal-to-noise ratio (PSNR).